How to future-proof your customer service operation

 Personalised customer experiences can lead to revenue increases of 10%, and 20% increases in marketing spend efficiency.

 In the future, industries as diverse as telecoms, healthcare and retail are investing in inter-business ecosystems to improve their customer service and Customer Data Platforms to better understand their best customers.
-Furthermore, businesses plan to utilise personalised interactive videos to give customers the chance to self-serve in an interactive way.
+Furthermore, businesses plan to utilise personalised interactive videos to enable customers to self-serve.

 9. Businesses are prioritising investment in customer service